yasmimfreitas/yasmimfreitas/README.md

-## Hello World! 👋 Welcome to my Github!!
+## Hello World! 👋 Welcome to my GitHub!!
     I'm a junior professional, currently I'm working at F1rst Tecnologia Santander Brasil, where I've been developing my skills, I have CPA 20 certification and I'm studying Systems Analysis and Development at Senac SP.

  </div>